Shahram Jazayeri: Trial and imprisonment

 In 2007, an Iranian newspaper reported that, unlike ordinary prisoners in Iran, Jazayeri had access to a laptop and two mobile phones, and is living in luxury in prison, continuing his business activities overseas.

 Escape from prison

 Jazayeri escaped from guards during a transfer on 20 February 2007, and reportedly fled the country afterwards.
 He was arrested by Ministry of Intelligence on 18 March 2007, in "one of the countries on the Persian Gulf".
 Iranian media reported that four senior officials in the judicial system were fired for his escape.

 Release from prison and later arrests

 He was released on 3 October 2014.
 Jazayeri was detained again in Mashhad on 6 August 2016, charged with "disturbing public peace."
 On 29 July 2018, he was once again arrested while hidden in a consignment of lentils in an attempt to illegally cross the Bazargan border.
 A prosecutor said he may face a "relatively long-term imprisonment" in January 2019.

 Scam in Prison

-Shahram Jazayeri started to selling crypto scam token with name of Power Cash in Tehran Bozorg Prison.
+Shahram Jazayeri started to selling crypto scam token with name of Power Cash in Tehran Bozorg Prison. he is also released shahrambank coin and shahramcoin.